MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/people-picker-control-capability.md

 |`openOrgWideSearchInChatOrChannel`|Boolean | Optional|Launches the People Picker across the organization scope even if the app is added to a chat or channel. | False |
 |`singleSelect`|Boolean| Optional| Launches the People Picker in which only one person is selected. | False|

-The following image depicts web app experience for People Picker control capability:
+The following image depicts web app experience of People Picker control capability:

 ![web app experience for People Picker control capability](../../assets/images/tabs/people-picker-control-capability.png)